Questions About Corrective Jaw Surgery

 What can corrective jaw surgery fix?

-The need for corrective jaw surgery isn’t exactly common.
-Procedures are often recommended to correct a congenital abnormality in the bone, such as one side being shorter than the other, or to help repair any damage sustained from emergency dental trauma.
+The need for corrective jaw surgery isn’t extremely common.
+Procedures are may be recommended to correct a congenital abnormality in the bone, such as one side being shorter than the other, or to help repair damage sustained from emergency dental trauma.
 Corrective jaw surgery may also help you improve certain aspects of your oral health and/or bite function, such as improving your bite’s balance to alleviate TMJ disorder or helping to treat certain severe speech impediments.

 How do I know if I need the surgery?